Skip to main content

 Final Thoughts: Buy Smarter.
 Save Bigger.

-Buying a home is already a big milestone — but what if it could also save you thousands?
-With reAlpha Mortgage, you can unlock up to 75% of your buyer agent’s commission back as a rebate.
-That’s real cash you can use toward inspections, moving costs, or your next vacation.
+Buying a home is already a big milestone - but what if it could also save you thousands?
+With reAlpha Mortgage, you can unlock a substantial portion of your buyer agent’s commission back as a rebate-real cash you can put toward inspections, moving costs, or even your next vacation.

 Here’s how it stacks: